Setting Up

 It may take a while to download all the dependencies.

-You may see a lot of deprecation warnings and security vulnerability warnings, you can ignore these.
+You may see a lot of deprecation and security vulnerability warnings, you can ignore these.

 Making sure it works